 - Acids & Bases: 2Ti(s) + 12HF(aq) → 2[TiF6]3-(aq) + 3H2(g) + 6H+(aq) Ti(s) + 2Br2(g) → TiBr4(s) [orange]

-Ti(s) + 2I2(g) → TiI4(s) [dark brown]
+- Ti(s) + 2I2(g) → TiI4(s) [dark brown]

 Find more information on metal and chemical reactivity of cookware here.

 All of these above-mentioned raw materials range in toxicity from mild to highly toxic.
-It is a mixture of individually mined and extracted chemicals and oxides.
-So it has to be fired to very high temperatures to fuse.
+Ceramic cookware (as well as ceramic coated cookware) is a mixture of individually mined and extracted chemicals and oxides.
+Because of the high variability, ceramic-ware has to be fired to very high temperatures for the components to properly fuse.
 In order for food to not come in contact with these chemicals, so-called ‘food safe’ glazes and enamels are used.
 These glazes or enamels are a paint-like substance with their own set of chemicals/toxins.
-They include lead and cadmium which can leach into food every time.
+They can include lead and cadmium as well, which can leach into food every time you make a meal.

 The Baking Soda Test - A Simple & Reliable Method to Test Cookware’s Toxicity in your Kitchen

-Do you see how much is leaching!
+Do you see how much is leaching?

-Only Pure Clay Makes Healthy & Non-toxic Cookware.
+Only Pure Clay Makes Healthy & Non-Toxic Cookware.
 Here’s Why:

 It is 100% Natural, Inert & Non-Toxic:

-A Great Retainer of Heat:
+It is a Great Retainer of Heat:

 The heat retained in a pure-clay pot is significantly greater than in any other cookware.
 This allows the food to cook better while using less electricity or gas.
 This saves you energy!
 This unique heat retention also helps food stay hot longer.
 All the heat is contained inside the pot instead of outside, meaning no more burnt fingers!